 In a similar way, try to show how your images look when actually being used by a person or inside a situation.

-Hope this ” Optimize Images for Web ” Guide answers all your questions.
-Feel free to comment and share with your friends.
+I hope this ” Optimize Images for Web ” Guide answers all your questions.
+Feel free to comment and share it with your friends.